 This system is an extension to our Web-enabled TerraFly technology, a prototype interactive vehicle for 'flying' over remotely-sensed data via any standard Web browser.
-The TerraFly system applies Sem-ODB technology for storage and retrieval of in-house data used by the system and allows its users to 'fly' over and manipulate the retrieved data.
-TerraFly database currently contains text, remotely-sensed raster data [6] and graphical data (graphical maps).
+The TerraFly system applies Sem-ODB technology for storage and retrieval of in-house data and allows its users to 'fly' over and manipulate the data.
+TerraFly's database currently contains text, remotelysensed raster data [6] and graphical data (graphical maps).
 A friendly graphical user interface is provided for ease of use.
+Some of TerraFly's current features are: